-- 5.1 All applicants have the right to request general information about their application, including whether they are entitled to any preference for housing and whether and when suitable accommodation will be offered to them.
-Decisions made under this policy will be notified to applicants in writing and applicants are entitled to request information concerning the facts of their case that have been taken into account. - 5.2 Applicants who are unhappy with a decision made under this scheme should in the first instance contact the Housing Options service and explain why they think that the decision is not reasonable.
-An initial review will then be undertaken of the decision to offer the applicant the property.
-This review will be undertaken by either the housing officer who dealt with their case or an equivalent officer. - 5.3 The applicant will be notified whether the decision still stands and the reasons for this usually within 2 working days. - 5.4 If an applicant wishes to take the matter further, they can make a request for a formal review of the decision within 21 days.
-In these cases the applicant will be invited to make a written submission stating the reasons for their request for a review and the Council will seek any further information it requires, including advice from medical and other specialist advisors.
-Formal reviews will be conducted by a team leader or manager within the Council's Housing Service with no previous involvement in the case who will notify the applicant of the outcome of the review including the reasons for their decision within 56 days. - 5.5 Where an applicant wishes to appeal the suitability of an offer of accommodation under 5.1 of this policy, the property will be held available whilst the appeal is considered where this is not likely to lead to an unreasonable delay in letting the property. - 5.6 Where an applicant requests a formal review concerning the suitability of accommodation under 5.3 of this policy, the property will not normally be held available whilst the appeal is considered.
+- 5.5 If an applicant wishes to take the matter further, they can make a request for a formal review of the decision within 21 days.
+In these cases, the applicant will be invited to make a written submission stating the reasons for their request for a review and the Council will seek any further information it requires, including advice from medical and other specialist advisors.
+Formal reviews will be conducted by a Housing Needs Manager who will notify the applicant of the outcome of the review including the reasons for their decision within 56 days. - 5.6 Where an applicant wishes to appeal the suitability of an offer of accommodation under Section 5.2 of this Allocations Scheme, the property will be held available whilst the appeal is considered where this is not likely to lead to an unreasonable delay in letting the property.

+5.7 Where an applicant requests a formal review concerning the suitability of accommodation under Section 5.6 of this Allocations Scheme, the property will not normally be held available whilst the appeal is considered.

-GENERAL RULES AND CONDITIONS
+6. GENERAL RULES AND CONDITIONS